System Design Space

 Strong consistency

-Read-your-writes / session consistency
+Read-your-writes and session consistency

 Eventual consistency

-Catalogs, recommendations, analytical views, and asynchronous integrations.
+Catalogs, recommendations, analytical views, and asynchronous cross-service integrations.

 Idempotency Patterns